 FIA surveyed members in 2015 to determine how we could better serve our members.
 Survey responders felt that training was the number one area where an FIA initiative would benefit members.

 FIA uses collective wisdom of industry experts in Asia, Europe and America to develop training materials.
 Firms that sign up for FIA courses have the added benefit of being able to demonstrate that their employees have been trained using industry-standard training materials, which may help avoid or mitigate regulatory fines.
 In addition, FIA:

 - Seeks content review and/or approval from regulatory bodies.

 - Provides regular review and update to reflect changes in regulation.

 - Is cost-efficient—FIA can deploy these at a “utility” price.

 FIA relies heavily on our compliance groups in the U.S., U.K. and Asia to prioritize topics.
 An initial survey of these groups yielded a substantial list of topics we are considering.

-We have just completed a pilot program with CME where CME provided the content for a CME-specific module.
+We completed a pilot program with CME where CME provided the content for a CME-specific module.
 CME determined the topics based on their experience where market participants need the most education.
 We are working with other exchanges around the world to expand our library of exchange-specific modules in the future.

 Users should be able to complete each course in the following timeframe: